tremo123/Ogar-unlimited/README.md

 (You can see all new features added [here] (https://github.com/AJS-development/Ogar-unlimited/blob/master/Newfeatures.md))

+*NOTE: FOR THOSE WHO CANT USE THE INSTALL DEPENDANCIES SCRIPT, YOU MUST DO NPM INSTALL AFTER YOU CD INTO THE SRC FOLDER OR USE NPM INSTALL WS AND NPM INSTALL REQUEST*

 ### Highlight features in this modified copy
  1. PMSG command, to periodically send a message (no need for admin to be online to explain rules)
  2. OP , to do stuff in game WITHOUT a illegal clone client, see below